THE MEGATREND OF THE CITIES

 The steep growth curve of the cargo segment can also be charted on the exhibition stage of Eurobike, as the leading international fair for the bike market: for most of the bike producers among the more than 1400 exhibitors, the cargo bike in its many very different forms has been an obvious part of the model range for some time now.
 And then there are the specialists in the cargo segment as well, who are not only pioneers of this new movement but, with their innovations and individual solutions, are frequently important trendsetters, too.

-A large number of the special suppliers at Eurobike are located in Hall A1 of Messe Friedrichshafen and, at 32 exhibitors, their number is again significantly up on the previous year (last year: 24 exhibitors).
+A large number of the special suppliers at Eurobike are located in Hall A1 of Messe Friedrichshafen and the area keeps growing.
 This is where visitors to the fair will find some of the prominent pioneers from the Netherlands and Denmark, the trailblazing countries in the cargo segment: names such as Urban Arrow and Winther Bikes, but also newcomers to the market like the start-up A-N.T., which was founded under the umbrella of the ZEG retailers’ association and mainly targets municipal and commercial users with its products.

 Alongside such heavy-duty cargo bikes for professional use and family carriers with up to three child seats, the trend in the cargo segment is also towards the more compact representatives of their kind, which, with their comparatively short wheelbase, provide an answer to parking problems in the urban environment.
 One example is the new model Cargo N3.8 ZR from compact bike specialist i:SY, which exhibits all the design features of a Long John (i.e. with the loading space in front of the rider) with a length of just under two metres.